-The Caples Awards is an awards show run by creative people for creative people principally to recognise work that actually sells stuff.
+The Caples Awards is an awards show run by creative people for creative people to recognise work that works.

 The real work is done by Dorte Collister and Julie Charlton.